HimesGroup/AKR/text/home.md

 ### Contributors

-Coding and design by Jaehyun Joo, Blanca Himes, Anisha Tehim, and Trevor Penning.
+Coding and design by Jaehyun Joo, Blanca Himes, Anisha Tehim, Nisha Narayanan, and Trevor Penning.
 Full code for this Shiny app is available in [GitHub](https://github.com/HimesGroup/AKR).

 ### References